 Lender Draw Inspections starting at $100.00: Lending money for home renovation / construction?
 We perform onsite inspections for each draw request as needed!

 What Is Thermal Imaging?

-Infrared (thermal imaging) is an advanced, non-invasive technology that allows the inspector to show clients certain things about their homes or buildings that can’t be revealed using conventional inspection methods.
+Infrared (thermal imaging) is an advanced, non-invasive technology that may allow the inspector to show clients certain things about their homes or buildings that can’t be revealed using conventional inspection methods.

 Does Thermal Imaging See Into Walls?

-Thermal imaging is NOT a device to actually see into walls, pipes, etc… The Thermal Camera has the ability to see temperature variations in a given field of view.
+Thermal imaging is NOT a device that can actually see into walls, pipes, etc… The Thermal Camera has the ability to see temperature variations in a given field of view.
 If these variations are extreme enough, the image may show some of the internal components within a space but it is not like having an actual picture.
-The imaging camera is just another tool that can be used as an inspector.
+The imaging camera is just another tool that can be used by an inspector to look for dome hidden issues.
 No thermal imager on the planet will tell the user what is wrong.
-The readings / images must be interpreted properly, as so the inspector can make reasonably correct assumptions about the image
+The readings / images must be interpreted properly by the user, as so the inspector can make reasonably correct assumptions about the image.

 The effective use of an IR inspection is to interpret the results as accurately and reasonably as possible, so the client is given actionable information, in order to proceed with necessary repairs.